 Ghana’s Telecom sector has gone through many phases of growth and diversification over the last two decades.
 It is presently characterized by vibrant competition and innovative products and services.

 The telephony licenses are classified into two (2): fixed and mobile.
-However, with the introduction of unified licensing, these distinctions no longer exist.
-Currently, the six (6) mobile telephony licensees have the right to obtain fixed access licenses.
-When the current licenses expire in 2019, unified access licences will be issued in line with the convergence of fixed and mobile access technologies. the six (6) mobile telephony licensees are as follows:
+Currently, the four (4) mobile telephony licensees have the right to obtain fixed access licences.
+The four (4) mobile telephony licensees are as follows:

 Ghana Telecom (Vodafone)